mortezakowkabi/jcb-persian-documentation/007-Admin-Views.md

 [00:00:00](https://www.youtube.com/watch?v=CdSKSCTzmRA&t=00h00m00s)

 In this lesson, we explore how to set up **Admin Views** in Joomla Component Builder (JCB).
-Admin Views are the **foundation of your component’s database structure** — every Admin View corresponds to a **database table** that defines how your component’s data is stored and managed.
+Admin Views are the **foundation of your component's database structure** — every Admin View corresponds to a **database table** that defines how your component's data is stored and managed.

 Before this stage, you should already understand: